Euro rises in Asia ahead of ECB policy meeting

-The U.S. dollar was mixed against other Asia-Pacific currencies.
+The dollar was stronger against other Asia-Pacific currencies.

 MOST POPULAR OF THIS SECTION